pedahzur/Evolving-Paradigms/README.md

 The proposed research design aims to construct a comprehensive, dynamic, and flexible relational database for documenting political violence.
 This database will leverage big data methodologies and recent advancements in artificial intelligence to address common limitations in event-based datasets, including source selection bias, translation issues, coding errors, and definitional challenges (Schuurman, 2020, p.
 1013).

 The database consists of three primary, interrelated datasets: 1) Political Violence Events, 2) Perpetrators, and 3) Victims.
 Each dataset is designed to capture detailed information while allowing for flexibility and future expansion.
-The use of version control software will enable academic experts to correct errors, add data and variables, and document all changes, promoting transparency and collaborative improvement of the database (LaFree & Gill, 2024, p.
+Using version control software will enable academic experts to correct errors, add data and variables, and document all changes, promoting transparency and collaborative database improvement (LaFree & Gill, 2024, p.
 3).

-1. Political Violence Events Dataset
+##1.
+Political Violence Events Dataset

 The Events dataset serves as the primary repository, capturing detailed information about each incident of political violence.
 Key variables include: